 The arrival of maple syrup producers like Benoit, who produce exceptional syrups and market their products online, is one of the changes underway.
 Solutions adapted to their needs are therefore necessary to support their activities.
 To sell his syrup, Benoit advocates Facebook, the tool that can reach a significant audience.
-He was also part of a test user of RakeAround’s marketplace, an app to buy or sell hyper-locally grown products.
+He was also a test user of RakeAround’s marketplace, an e-commerce app to buy or sell hyper-locally grown products.

 Create Awesome Experiences and Stand Out